rickywid/SassStarterKit/README.md

-# Sass Starter Kit
+# React Sass Starter Kit

-Setup a new project with Sass preprocessor compiled using webpack.
+Setup a new React project with Sass preprocessor compiled using webpack.

 ###### Batteries not included